Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 • 200 g pasta

-• 80 g unsalted butter split it into 60 g and 20 g
+• 80 g unsalted butter (split the butter into two parts — ¾ and ¼)

 Spices:

-• ¼ teaspoon salt or adjust to taste
+• ¼ teaspoon salt (or adjust to taste)

 • 1 tablespoon finely chopped parsley